 Most depositions of the injured person take place at the attorney’s office or a court reporting office.

 Also, if you have children or other commitments make sure you have those covered since it is hard to predict how long a deposition will take.
 Do not bring your children to the deposition unless your attorney approves it due to the circumstances.

 Talk to your lawyer ahead of time about what you should wear to your deposition.
 If the deposition is going to be videotaped it is especially important that you discuss not only what clothing to wear but if you are a woman ask about jewelry and make up.
 This may sound trivial, but believe me, appearance and impressions are important.

 Also, if you have significant scars, the attorney or insurance representative may want to see them if they are in a place where you can let them see them without invading your privacy too much.
 This should be discussed as well.

 Who Will Be There?

 Your attorney will be with you and will sit right next to you for the entire deposition.
 There will be lawyers for all of the defendants present.
-They may also bring a representative from their insurance companies too.
+They may also bring a representatives from their insurance company too.
 The defendants may be present, although not always.
 Ask your attorney who they think is coming and talk about it if you have any concerns.
 Generally, you will not be in the room with the other lawyers or the defendants without your attorney.